smolgumball/bb-vue/README.md

   * `run /bb-vue/examples/1-the-app-tray.js`
 * Explore examples
   * `nano /bb-vue/examples/0-getting-started.js`
-  * nano `/bb-vue/examples/1-the-app-tray.js`
+  * `nano /bb-vue/examples/1-the-app-tray.js`
-* Open an issue if you run into any problems, or hit me up in the BitBurner discord!
+* Open an issue if you run into any problems, or hit me up in [the BitBurner discord](https://discord.gg/XKEGvHqVr3).

 ## In Development